dsadhanala/baseui-wc-polyfills/README.md

 # Base UI: Web component polyfills bundle

 This bundle loads web component polyfills on to the page, adds CSS class 'wc-polyfilled' to the html element and returns promise.
+Refer the demo folder for demo WC element.

+Native shim has been removed from the package, instead use `babel-plugin-transform-builtin-classes` plugin to patch extending HTMLElement.

 #### Installing